iflowfor8hours/arcadian-adventure/draft/2016-05-27-chromebook-nirvana.markdown

 #### A lul in the boring world of military intelligence

 I left New York and joined the army, and was stationed in El Paso, Texas after basic and AIT in Georgia.
 Not much of interest for this story happened here, although I did continue selling bootleg games, I had other interests and a desktop PC that I played Masters of Orion on constantly.
-My focus was squarely on the love, thighs, lips, and hips of a certain lady I met in high school.
+My focus was squarely on the love, lips, thighs, and hips of a certain lady I met in high school.
 I also started getting a salary and spending it on tattoos, so my desire for money was greatly reduced.

 {{ pic of nora and I making out }}

+#### Haaj, and getting a real job.

+After I left the army, I started working as an on-site technician for a shitty IT staffing company called Insight Technologies, doing conversions of retail banks into other retail banks when they did hardware refreshes or were took over by other banks takeovers.
+The whole world was Windows-based and I needed a computer with a modem and an ethernet jack built in that I could carry everywhere and reliably drop on the floor.

+I needed to log into Windows 2k3 domains and ensure that the DC could call home and was properly configured.
+This was not the job for my sexier-than-thou Powerbook.
+No, it was time to take my pilgramage home to the IBM ThinkPad.

+There was almost no decision that needed to be made.
+I was a 20 year old IT professional.
+A refurb ThinkPad X-series from ebay was the only way.
+I knew from experience that if anything was wrong, I could probably fix it with more crap ordered from ebay.

+{{ Thinkpad series I had }}

+#### Trading systems and cold raised flooring

+This thinkpad survived that job, and then another one where I spent a lot of time going to data centers and sitting on floors configuring networking equiptment and rescuing servers.
+The harsh reality of this was the dreaded cisco rollover cable and serial cables for switches.
+A serial port?
+On a laptop?
+Once again, ThinkPad to the rescue.
+I had a desktop at work that was amazing and super high spec and ran Windows XP x64, the same as our trading platform.
+My road warrior kit, however, was this tiny thinkpad and pile of ethernet cables.

+It was at this point I started to run linux on a daily basis for all the supoprt machines for our operations.
+Firewalls, ntop boxes, netflow and packet capture for performance analysis.
+I became a linux guy through and through, and the next logical step was linux on my daily driver.
+As soon as I left my position after five years in trading operations, I began to run linux on my laptop.
+The computer I went with was another refurbished thinkpad x60.

+{{ x60 }}

+I bought one for my girlfriend too, she needed an indestructible computer that I could fix when she broke it, and got her to fall in love with the simple design, and long battery life, and the understated beauty of a machine that has decades of design experience built into it, meaning it shed the things no one needed or wanted.
+She got the tablet model because it was cheaper on ebay, and used it for just about four years before succumbing to the cult of mac.

+This machine had an interesting feature that I tested to the extreme.
+The thinkpad had little holes at the bottom called keyboard drains, which routed liquid around critical components and into these drains if liquids were spilled on it.
+One night I was drinking a little heavily and watching cartoons in my bed, with a 24 ounce can of Coors balance next to the computer.
+I fell asleep, and when I awoke, the can was empty and the sheets were soaked.
+The computer was also soaked.
+The entire can of coors had gone through the keyboard and through the drains.
+The loop of episodes of aqua teen I was watching were still playing.
+My little thinkpad had soft, warm, beer breath coming out of the CPU vent on the side.

+I was even deeper in love.

-####
+#### Consultant badass

+The next move was to ThoughtWorks, as a devops and automation consultant, where they give you the option of a Dell or an Apple product.
+As a man of principle who was used to have a real package manager and OS, I opted for the dell and left it in my living room to watch porn and drive my sound system.
+I spent my relocation bonus package on a refurb thinkpad x200s.
+The world balked at Lenovo's drop in build quality, but I didn't care.
+This machine lasted me over half a million miles in 2 years of near constant travelling to different clients, through new batteries, and memory and SSD upgrades.
+I had full disk encryption and a badass SSD before apple was even considering having it.
+I was running tons of vagrant VMs with ease on my tiny workhorse of a machine.
+We stayed together through thick and thin, until an unfortunate accident.